maritz/nohm/README.md

 const UserModelClass = nohm.register(UserModel);

 const redis = require('redis').createClient();
-// wait for redis to connect, otherwise we might try to write to a non-existant redis server redis.on('connect', async () => {
+// wait for redis to connect, otherwise we might try to write to a non-existent redis server redis.on('connect', async () => {
   nohm.setClient(redis);